 Christmas Eve's festive board features an epicurean display of meats and seafoods. cakes and sweets and fruits, as if the world's kitchens had collaborated to mount a feast to end all feasts.

 Christmas does not end abruptly.
 In unwinding pace it stretches to December 28.
-Feast of the Innocents, to the 31st, when another midnight Mass and yet another snack ushers in the New Year, and finally to Epiphany, when the last gifts of the season are placed in children's wai
+Feast of the Innocents, to the 31st, when another midnight Mass and yet another snack ushers in the New Year, and finally to Epiphany, when the last gifts of the season are placed in children's waiting shoes.

 Then Christmas, the Philippines' all too brief longest celebration in the world, comes to an end. named after the cock who crowed with the first peal of church bells, had come to stay.